HASBROUCK HEIGHTS SWIM CLUB INC.

 Section 3

-At any Public meeting, a member, and/or a Member’s Spouse, may only vote in person.
+At any Public Meeting, a Member or a Member’s Spouse may only vote in person.

 Section 4